OSLC/oslc-server/README.md

 ## Running The Server

 When oslc-server is run for the first time, a set of resources contained in the file indicated by the "services" key in the configuration file is loaded into Apache Jena, then the root service is returned to the user.
 Every subsequent load of either Apache Jena or oslc-server will return the root service, unless the user deletes the root resource.

+The following OSLC methods can be used on the server:

+	- dfs

 ## License